julelang/manual/src/concurrency/condition-variables.md

 ```
 In the example code above, a `WaitGroup` and a condition variable are used to wait and signal for coroutines.
 As recommended, the locking mechanism to be used with the condition variable (in this case, a `sync::Mutex`) is directly associated and used through the condition variable.
 The coroutine 1 waits for a signal with the `Wait` call, while coroutine 2 sends this signal with the `Signal` call.
 As a result, coroutine 1 is awakened and continues execution.

-When waiting for a condition, the `Wait` method should called within a loop which checks the condition.
+When waiting for a condition, the `Wait` method should be called within a loop that checks the condition.
 This ensures that unexpected wakeups or notifications are handled correctly (see: [Spurious Wakeups](https://en.wikipedia.org/wiki/Spurious_wakeup)).
-A `Wait` call, considers the associated `Locker` is locked.
+A `Wait` call considers the associated `Locker` is locked.
 Releases the locking mechanism and waits until it is notified by a signal.
 After being notified, it tries to reacquire the lock.

 For example:
 ```jule